 - Monday, December 25 Christmas Day

 Please note that, as New Year’s Day falls on a Sunday (January 1), the USPS is closed on Monday, January 2.
-Additionally Veterans Day falls on a Saturday, so the USPS will be closed the preceding Friday, November 10.
+Additionally Veterans Day falls on a Saturday, and the USPS has broken from their typical pattern of observing the holiday on the nearest weekday: USPS will be closed on Saturday, November 11.

 Anything else I should know about postal holidays?